Lithuanian Cold Beet Soup (Šaltibarščiai) Recipe

 2. Prepare the eggs

-Boil the eggs until hard.
-Separate the yolks and whites.
-Mash the yolks with chopped chives and a pinch of salt.
+Boil the eggs for about 9-10 minutes until hard-boiled, then transfer them to cold water to stop the cooking process.
+Separate the yolks from the whites.
+Mash the yolks with finely chopped chives and a pinch of salt until creamy, then dice the egg whites into small cubes.

 3. Chop the vegetables